 therapy in several states and internationally.

 Learn more about where the staff practices, below.

 The Center for the Obsessive Mind’s staff therapists offer Prolonged Exposure for PTSD online throughout California.
 Our Clients span from San Francisco down to Southern Orange County and San Diego.
 Whether you’re in Silicon Valley, Santa Barbara, Beverly Hills or Dana Point, the Center’s staff can support you in your recovery.

 Staff members at the Center for the Obsessive Mind offer therapy for Prolonged Exposure for PTSD in the state of Utah.
 Since we provide online treatment, we work with people who live in different areas of the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.

 Therapists at the Center for the Obsessive Mind also offer treatment for Prolonged Exposure for PTSD online in Florida.
 We see people from all corners of the Sunshine state.
 Whether you’re from Naples, Orlando, Miami, or Boca Raton, we can provide specialized counseling remotely in your area.

-Therapists at the Center for the Obsessive Mind also practice teletherapy in Arizona.
-If you’re seeking help in Phoenix, Sedona, Scottsdale or Tucson, we offer Prolonged Exposure for PTSD online across the Grand Canyon State.
+Therapists at the Center for the Obsessive Mind also practice teletherapy in Nevada.
+So if you’re seeking help in Glenbrook, Incline Village, Reno or Las Vegas, we offer Prolonged Exposure for PTSD online across the Grand Canyon State.